-UPDATED EVENT: 2020 Arts Education Conference Keynote & Student Panel
+2020 Arts Education Conference Keynote & Student Panel: Amplifying Essential Voices

-In lieu of the full Conference, we will present a livestream of the Conference’s keynote speaker, Jorge Lucero, Associate Professor of Art Education in the School of Art + Design at the University of Illinois.
-Following his presentation on the amplification of essential voices in the arts, Jorge will be joined by a panel of CPS students for further discussion and a live Q&A session.
+In lieu of the full 2020 Arts Education Conference, Ingenuity and the CPS Department of Arts Education are pleased to present a live stream of the Conference’s keynote speaker, Jorge Lucero, Associate Professor of Art Education in the School of Art + Design at the University of Illinois.
+Following his presentation on the amplification of essential voices in the arts, Jorge joined a panel of CPS students for further discussion and a live Q&A session.

-Learn more about Jorge and our amazing past speakers:
+Learn more about Professor Lucero and our amazing past speakers:

 Jorge Lucero is a Chicago artist who currently serves as Associate Professor of Art Education at the University of Illinois, Urbana-Champaign.
 A former Chicago Public School teacher, his art practice has occurred all over the US and abroad.
 Jorge is the editor of the compendium Mere and Easy: Collage as a Critical Practice in Pedagogy (U of I Press) and the co-author of Teacher as Artist-in-Residence (Kennedy Center for the Performing Arts), as well as the forthcoming STUDYCOLLECTION: Repository for Conviviality (Candor Arts).
 Jorge earned his undergraduate degree from the School of the Art Institute of Chicago and his graduate degrees from Penn State University.